Search

 Parent & Auntie

 Katie’s cultural reclamation journey began at age 38 as a new mother.
 She and her daughter began attending a program called “Aboriginal Mother Goose,” a parent-led preschool program when her daughter was 2 months old.
 This program gave her the courage to feel safe enough to leave the house with her newborn daughter that first year.
 What’s more is that the program facilitator was one of the first positive Indigenous role models that she met on her journey to reclaim her culture.
 Indigenous representation matters.
 It was through that program she developed a relationship with the Lower Fraser Valley Aboriginal Society (LFVAS).
 In 2012, she began to volunteer at their events; in 2013, she was nominated to the board of directors as their Treasurer.
 In 2015, she became the President of the Board, and in 2018, Katie was hired in a newly created role as CEO.
+In 2024 Katie resigned and now works at SFU as an Indigenous Student Life Coordinator.

 Duane Jackson